sheik755/My-Programming-Portfolio/Excel/Sudoku_Solver/README.md

 ## Available files
 - README.md - this file
-- Sudoku Solver Steps - Showing fews steps to solver the sudoku
+- Sudoku Solver Steps - Showing fews steps to solve the sudoku
 - The original .xlsm file (with all the VB codes) is available upon request
 - 📌 [View Snapshot](./sudoku_show.gif)